WilleLee/wille_logs/README.md

 - [ ] light/dark mode switcher
   - [ ] switcher in the setting modal
   - [ ] state management to handle the default or selected mode
+- [ ] improve SEO
+  - [ ] optimize meta tags for each page
+  - [ ] separate open graph tags for each page and production/development environment
 - [ ] pageNo for calling threads ?

 ### Notable Issues